blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 ### Create VC

-`createVC` is used to return a VC created from the provided payload.
+`createCredential` is used to return a VC created from the provided payload.
 This VC can be optionally stored in Masca.

 ```typescript
 const payload: MinimalUnsignedCredential = {